 Xiidra blocks the action of a molecule that scientists believe is associated with dry eye-related inflammation.
 However, the manufacturers note that the “exact mechanism of action of [the drug] in dry eye disease is not known.”

 In severe cases of dry eye, a doctor may prescribe a short-term regimen of corticosteroid eye drops to decrease inflammation.

-A simple surgical method can also be used to permanently seal the eye’s “drainage holes.”
-These are small openings at the corners of the eyelids where tears drain from the eye into the nose.
+A simple surgical procedure called punctal occlusion can also seal the eye’s “drainage holes.”
+These are the small openings at the corners of the eyelids where tears drain from the eye into the nose.
 By closing the drainage holes, tears will be kept on the surface of the eye for a longer period of time.

-The drainage holes can also be closed temporarily using plugs made of silicon or collagen.
-These plugs are inserted into the drainage holes by an eyecare professional and are not painful.
+More often, doctors close the drainage holes temporarily using plugs made of silicone or collagen.
+These plugs are inserted into the drainage holes by an eye care professional and are not painful.

 There are two main types of dry eye.

 Aqueous tear-deficient dry eye is when the tear glands are unable to produce enough of the fluid component of tears to clean the surface of the eye properly.

 This type of dry eye is also sometimes called “painful blindness dry eye.”
 It is caused by damage to the tear gland by various factors, such as aging, pollution, or side effects from some medicines.
 It is usually more common in women, especially after menopause.

 The other main type of dry eye is known as evaporative dry eye.
 This type is caused by inflammation of another set of glands located in the eyelids, the meibomian glands.